kfrn/cinema-1917-api/documentation.md

 # API Documentation

 This API returns JSON-encoded data on films released in 1917.
+It's live on Heroku at http://cinema-1917-api.herokuapp.com/api.

 As the dataset is static, the API only supports GET requests.
 It can do the following: